Shashank0403/Tutoring_platform/README.md

 ## TUTORING PLATFORM

-Tutorly is a dynamic platform designed to bridge the gap between individuals seeking to learn and those eager to share their knowledge.
+Platform that connects learners with knowledgeable individuals eager to share their expertise.
-It serves as a connecting hub, facilitating the exchange of expertise by bringing together learners and educators in a seamless and interactive environment.
+It acts as a hub for seamless and interactive knowledge exchange, making learning more accessible and engaging.

 ## Tech Stack
 React,Figma,JS,SQL,HTML,CSS